-We have technology like parking sensors, keyless entry, automatic windshield wipers and what not!
-This is truly the age of technology.
-But no matter how advanced the technology, there are limits to its functionality.
+We have technology such as parking sensors, keyless entry, automatic windscreen wipers, and much more!
+This really is the age of technology.
+But no matter how advanced the technology is, there are limits to its functionality.

 1. Replace the batteries

-3. Remotely Open the Vehicle
+4. Remotely Open the Vehicle

 Another secret thing is that you can get your car remotely accessed on many modern car models.
 Do you have an app installed for your car?
 Then it is often pretty straightforward, and you can often unlock it from this.
 If you haven’t – you can often call your authorized dealer, and they will send you to one who can unlock it for you remotely.
 You often need your secret code for this, which is probably not something you are walking around with, unfortunately.
 Call your authorized dealer and ask them what they can do in your case.